 An actual parking sign in Los Angeles, scroll down for the full version (Photo: Sara Welch/KTLA)

 The purpose of our subscriber comments forum is to allow community members to discuss issues and share ideas.
 Edhat will edit or delete comments that it deems to be inappropriate, nonconstructive, or just plain mean.
 Subscribers who do not agree with this policy should not post comments on our board.
 By commenting on edhat, you are agreeing to follow these policies and those below, and after consistent violation of these policies, your account may be restricted or comments may need prior approval before posting.
 Edhat will not reimburse subscription refunds for members who do not follow our policies.
-Any issues or disputes with your account should be directed to us at firstname.lastname@example.org
+All comments posted on edhat from community members are not a reflection of edhat's staff, owners, or business as a whole.
+Any issues or disputes with your account should be directed to us at email@example.com

 Every comment will have an up-arrow (up-vote), a down-arrow (down-vote), and a flag.
 Only paid edhat subscribers are allowed to use these features.
 (Click here to upgrade your account)

 The up-vote of a comment means you agree, like the comment, think it's funny, and overall have a positive attitude about it.